Administrative Services Division:

 Complaints can be filed at District I, II, or III, and at the Professional Standards Office.
 The Statement of Complaint form can be accessed through the Pasco Sheriff’s Office Website under the Professional Standards tab.
 Pasco Sheriff’s Office employees can access the Statement of Complaint for through the Intranet under forms (PSO 1-0092).

-The Pasco Sheriff’s Office Training Section falls under the command of the Operational Logistics Bureau and is staffed full time by a Captain, Lieutenant, two Sergeants, and nine Corporals, who are responsible for organizing and initiating training for all deputies assigned to the Agency.
+The Training Section is staffed full time by a Captain, two Sergeants, a Civilian supervisor, nine Corporals, two Civilians and a training and development manager who are responsible for organizing and initiating training for all deputies assigned to the Agency.
 Training staff have a vast array of experience in many disciplines, to include firearms, vehicle operations, and defensive tactics.
 One of their primary responsibilities is to stay current on trends, laws and other officer safety issues that affect the law enforcement community and their day to day operations.

 Also, within the Training Section, is an Administrator, who manages the Body Work Camera program and ensures all deputies assigned a camera are in compliance with the policies and procedures of the Sheriff’s Office.
 They also act as the liaison to the public and other shareholders in the criminal justice system ensuring that releasable footage is made available in a timely manner.